 As highlighted in the previous paragraphs, non-communicable diseases (NCDs) are reaching epidemic levels.
-The role of UN in The Kyrgyz Republic could be to provide support to improve quality of services for prevention and management of NCDs, cardiovascular diseases and cancer.
-Especially important will be to carry out education of population on prevention of coronerdiseases.
-Under the educational efforts, topics that could be addressed could be for example, responsive parenting and involvement of fathers in parenting/child care, the importance of immunization, safe sexual practices, family planning, prevention of drug abuse, and healthy diet, child nutrition and lifestyles choices, HIV transmission, rational use of medicines among other.
+The role of UN in The Kyrgyz Republic could be to provide support to improve quality of services for prevention and management of NCDs, cardiovascular diseases, cancer and diabetes.
+The action on NCDs should follow the Global action plan for the prevention and control of NCDs 2013-2020 ensuring systematic approach, and the international treaties as WHO Framework Convention on Tobacco Control.
+Especially important will be to carry out education of population on prevention of cardiac/ coronary diseases.
+Under the educational efforts, some of the priority topics could be responsive parenting and involvement of fathers in parenting/child care, the importance of immunization, safe sexual practices, family planning, prevention of drug abuse, and healthy diet, child nutrition and lifestyles choices, HIV transmission, rational use of medicines among other.

 UN should continue providing technical assistance to monitor and evaluate effectiveness, efficiency and relevance of the social protection measures, building a stronger evidence base on risk and vulnerability; it is important as part of the social sector reform to explore opportunities for transparent and predictable financing of the social assistance schemes.
 These activities should be supported with development of capacities of social workers to assess and adequately respond to the needs of poor and vulnerable households.
+In addition, capacities of social workers should be enhanced in managing cases of survivors of domestic violence namely women and children.

+UN should continue supporting Government on establishing a safe referral pathway for survivors of GBV/VAW and girls where the role of social sector is key.

+In is recommended that UN provide technical assistance to the key national partners for implementation of the SPF ABND.
+The focus should be to identify priority areas and define national actions in the area of social protection.
+The ABND exercise is the first step to establish nationally defined SPF and the process of national dialogue helps to formulate relevant and feasible policy options and implementation plans, linked to financial resources and that be translated into concrete action

 It is recommended that UN continue working on support to People with Disabilities through community-based services and other forms of support.
 In addition, community services for elderly people remain highly prioritized by the Government and the role of UN in this respect in.
 UN is recognized as a strong part.

-Other activities in which the role of the UN is required by the Government are work to increase awareness and improve access to information on social protection entitlements, targeting women in particular; providing assistance to people with incomplete documentation (persons with disabilities, women in polygamous marriages, children without birth registration) and addressing the needs of refugees and stateless persons.
+Other activities in which the role of the UN is required by the Government are work to increase awareness and improve access to information on social protection entitlements, targeting women in particular; providing assistance to people with incomplete documentation (persons with disabilities, women in polygamous marriages, children without birth registration) and addressing the needs of refugees and stateless persons, as well as addressing needs of women and girls who are survivors of domestic violence.

+Considering the importance of agriculture for the economy of the Kyrgyz Republic and the professional competence of UN in this field, the technical assistance of UN organisations in agricultural and rural development should be increased.

 Pillar 3: Inclusive and Sustainable Job-Rich Growth for Poverty Reduction